Affect, Body, Cognition, Demographics, and Emotion: The ABCDE of Text Features for Computational Affective Science: Introduction

 Language is a rich medium of self-expression and communication.
 It is a product of historical, cultural, embodied, and cognitive processes.
 Consequently, computational approaches to the analysis of large text datasets have become a powerful tool for studying feelings, thought, body/health, and behavior of individuals and populations.

 In the domain of Computational Affective Science (CAS), research has shown that language use is strongly associated with, and indicative of, mental states and cognitive processes in the human brain \cite{Guntuku2017DetectingDA}.
-When we are sad, we express ourselves using words that are indicative of or associated with low sentiment or valence, or even subtle linguistic signals such as shorter, more terse utterances.
-An excessive use of qualifiers such as \textit{``I think"}, \textit{``probably"}, and \textit{``right?"} suggests a lack of confidence or assertiveness in one's statements.
-Linguistic properties of utterances are thus immensely useful signals of our mental models and processes, how we as humans perceive ourselves and the world around us.
+When we are sad, we express ourselves using words associated with low valence (negative sentiment), or even subtle linguistic signals such as shorter, more terse utterances.
+When we lack confidence, we tend use more qualifiers such as \textit{``I think"}, \textit{``probably"}, and \textit{``right?"}.
+And so on.
+Linguistic properties of utterances are thus immensely useful signals of our mental models and processes, as well as how we as humans perceive ourselves and the world around us.
+At the same time, language is only an indirect trace of the underlying states we care about.
+Many mental states and cognitive processes are latent and must be inferred from behavior and context.
+Thus while it is difficult to determine the exact mental state of an individual from an utterance (something we do not recommend pursuing automatically anyway), the power of language analysis lies in bringing forth trends and patterns of mental states of whole populations (aggregate-level analysis).
+Language use remains a natural and scalable behavioral trace that can be used to infer patterns of relative differences and change at an aggregate level.
+For example, how has the use of emotion words by a population changed with time and what psychological changes that indicates; how a cohort of people uses warmth and competence words when posting about different social groups; what moral frames are invoked when talking about controversial issues (such as immigration), etc.

 Similarly, in the broader domain of social sciences, insights derived from textual data can complement those derived from qualitative methodologies like surveys and self-reports.
 Computational methods have the added advantage of enabling research using a much larger and more diverse pool of data when compared to lab studies with smaller groups of participants, thereby increasing the reliability of measurements.
 For example, Computational Social Science (CSS) researchers have used social media data to study mechanisms of influence and information diffusion in social networks \cite{goel2016structural}, monitor public sentiment and stance towards specific entities and topics \cite{dodds2011temporal}, identify changes in the contextualized semantic meanings of word types in different communities \cite{lucy2021characterizing}, etc.